Sunday trading notifications

 The Sunday Trading Act 1994 relating to Sunday trading came into force on 26 August 1994.

-The restrictions to trade on Sundays are removed from the following shops:
+The restrictions to trade on Sundays do not apply to the following shops:

 - establishments selling meals, refreshments or intoxicating liquor for consumption on the premises, and take-away shops